-- When the switch is in the center $\bigcirc$ or DOOR position, the interior light illuminates by opening the doors. - When the switch is in the ON position, the interior light illuminates whether any door is opened or closed.
+- When the switch is in the center \bigcirc or DOOR position, the interior light illuminates by opening a door. - When the switch is in the ON position, the interior light illuminates whether either door is opened or closed.

 Cargo light operation